cgosmeyer/goes_website/readme.md

 ## Introduction

-Level-1B geolocation website for users of NASA/NOAA's remote sensing instruments MODIS, VIIRS, and GOES-R ABI and GLM.
+Level-1B geolocation website for users of NASA/NOAA's remote sensing instruments, primarily GOES-R ABI and GLM.
 Our goal is to facilitate simple storage, delivery, and exploration of geolocation characterization results.

 This is a dummy version of the website.
 Not all of the code is here.
 The website is not yet public but some version will be someday.
 Thank you, beauracracy.